Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments: Mitigating Bandwidth Expansion via Time-limited Pulse Design

-MBM inherently corresponds to a linear time varying system.
-Unlike linear time invariant systems, which maintain the spectrum occupancy of the signal, a linear time varying system can potentially increase the bandwidth.
-The issue of increase in band-width can be tackled by using the combination of the two methods explained next.
+MBM and other techniques in the context of ``index modulation", including spatial modulation and its variations, inherently correspond to linear time-variant (LTV) systems.
+Unlike linear time-invariant (LTI) systems that maintain the spectrum occupancy of the signal, an LTV system typically increases the occupied bandwidth beyond the spectrum of the pulse used for transmission.
+The issue of an increase in the bandwidth can be tackled by careful design of the pulse shaping filter at the transmitter.

-\textbf{Pulse Shaping:} This corresponds to applying a pulse shaping filter at the transmitter in the time domain, such as raised cosine, to smoothen the transition between successive transmission pulses.